-Nonetheless, entrepreneurship is held up almost as a universal ‘solution’ for numerous problems in the ‘Global South’ the World Bank term that includes poor Economically, entrepreneurship creates wealth and jobs (Wennekers and Thurik, 1999; Carree and Thurik, 2010); socially, it offers welfare (Anderson and Ronteau, 2017), can build confidence (Mordi, Simpson, Singh and Okafor, 2010) and status (Kalden, Cunningham and Anderson, 2017).
+Nonetheless, entrepreneurship is held up almost as a universal ‘solution’ for numerous problems in the ‘Global South’- the World Bank term that includes poor regions outside of Europe and North America, most low-income, and with less developed economies (Adamson and Tsourapas, 2020).
+Economically, entrepreneurship creates wealth and jobs (Wennekers and Thurik, 1999; Carree and Thurik, 2010); socially, it offers welfare (Anderson and Ronteau, 2017), can build confidence (Mordi, Simpson, Singh and Okafor, 2010) and status (Kalden, Cunningham and Anderson, 2017).
 Indeed, governments of emerging economies, policymakers, and international donor organizations have embraced entrepreneurship as a strategic tool for economic growth and social advancement (Al-Dajani, Carter, Shaw and Marlow, 2015).
-This paradigm projects entrepreneurship as a mechanism for independence,.the entrepreneurial self fosters the fulfilment of human potentials.
+This paradigm projects entrepreneurship as a mechanism for independence,- the ability to stand on one’s own legs for satisfying one’s needs without dependence on others (Goyal and Parkash, 2011).
+For women this indepedence is often,typified as financial independence (Jamali, 2009; Pettersson, Ahl, Berglund and Tillmar, 2017) or contextually presented as autonomy from male family members (Gray and Finley-Hervey, 2005).
+The entrepreneurial self fosters the fulfilment of human potentials.
 Entrepreneurship liberates from organizational and institutional impediments (Ahl and Marlow, 2012; Ogbor, 2000; Rindova, Barry, and Ketchen, 2009).
 Accordingly, governments of the Global South advocate female entrepreneurship as an element of women’s empowerment (Loh and Dahesihsari, 2013), and a tool for their economic empowerment(Anggadwita, Mulyaningsih, Ramadani, and Arwiyah, 2015).
 Alkhaled and Berglund (2018) sum up this assertion neatly; women are good for entrepreneurship and that entrepreneurship is good for women.
 This optimistic view may, however, neglect gendered inequality (Bastian, Metcalfe, and Zali, 2019), marginality, and the subordination of female work.

+Although women’s entrepreneurship and empowerment are intertwined conceptually and in practice,empowerment is a multidimensional process wherein women emerge as capable in organizing themselves to be self-reliant, confident in exercising their independent rights to make choices, alongside controlling the resources that will foster challenging and even eliminating female subordination in a society.
+It includes access to economic power or income generation, education, health, rights and political participation (Duflo, 2012; Kabeer,2005).
+Women’s entrepreneurship appears to be largely concerned with women’s position and role within society.
+Rindova, Barry and Ketchen (2009) helpfully describe autonomy as a goal of entrepreneurial emancipation; they explain how the term emancipation arose around the Roman practices of keeping, transferring, and selling slaves, wives, and children.
+Its focus is escape from, or removal of, perceived constraints in their environments.

 This forms the basis for our research problem.
 We want to know what the literature tells us about entrepreneurship empowering women.
 We are interested in whether, even broadly, entrepreneurship emancipates women.
 To do this we offer a reflective account, one informed by what the literature tells us.
 Our conceptual point of departure is that entrepreneurship is deeply socially embedded and cannot be understood from a purely economic perspective (Anderson, 2015).
 We recognize the gendered ‘otherness’ and marginalization of women’s entrepreneurship (Stead, 2017), but also note how independence figures in women’s motivations (Goffee and Scase, 2015).
 Nonetheless, we take a critical perspective (Verduijn, Dey, Tedmanson and Essers, 2014), very aware of assumptions and social constructions of the entrepreneur as a white male (Verduijn and Essers, 2013) that contrast gendered social expectations of women’s work.